ufarooq/IPFSLite/README.md

 ### Features
-Support of the standart uses cases of IPFS (like cat, get, publish, etc).
+Support of the standard uses cases of IPFS (like add, cat, get, publish, etc).
-Provide a modern UI to realize the use cases.
+Provide a modern UI to realize this common use cases.
-Possibility to customize the configuraton of the IPFS node.
+Possibility to customize the configuration of the IPFS node.

 #### Enhancements:
 - Precondition is that communicating nodes using this IPFS Lite application